DoctorLogicProduct/dltest/_pages/products/website-management/website-management.md

   class: bob
   background: false
   headline: "Is your website HIPAA secure?"
-  text: "Find out if your website is at risk of leaking your patients' private health information (PHI)."
+  text: "Find out if your website is at risk of sharing your patients' private health information (PHI)."
   form:
     template: forms/email-form.html
     handler:  http://marketing.doctorlogic.com/l/772793/2019-06-25/4sv